 - Choose underwear made from natural, breathable fabrics, such as cotton.

 - Wear loose-fitting clothing.
-Now’s not the time for skinny jeans, mama.
+Now’s not the time for skinny jeans or yoga pants, mama.

 Should I be worried about yellow discharge?

 Generally, no, yellow discharge is often just one of those weird things that can happen during pregnancy.